alexander-naumov/openbsd_snmp3_check/README.md

-This script checks memory and swap usage, file system space usage, traffic for specific network interface and CPU load average on OpenBSD systems and can be used as a plugin with such monitoring systems like Nagios/Icinga/Centreon and others.\
+This script checks memory and swap usage, file system space usage, traffic for specific network interface and CPU load average on OpenBSD systems and can be used as a plugin with such monitoring systems like Nagios/Icinga/Centreon and others.&nbsp;
-\
+&nbsp;
-It also shows detailed information about all avaliable file systems, configured NICs, system information about OS and list of running processes.\
+It also shows detailed information about all avaliable file systems, configured NICs, system information about OS and list of running processes.&nbsp;
-\
+&nbsp;
 It supports GNU/Linux and uses snmpwalk(1) as a backend.
 It can be run on OpenBSD.
-In this case it uses [snmp(1)](http://man.openbsd.org/snmp).\
+In this case it uses [snmp(1)](http://man.openbsd.org/snmp).&nbsp;
-\
+&nbsp;
 There is also EasySNMP version of this script.